-- In a medium bowl, whisk together almond flour, cocoa powder, coconut flour, meringue powder, instant coffee, baking soda, cream of tartar and salt.
+In a medium bowl, whisk together almond flour, cocoa powder, coconut flour, meringue powder, instant coffee, baking powder, and salt.

-- In a large bowl, beat coconut oil with sweetener until well combined.
-Beat in eggs, vanilla extract, and stevia extract.
+In a large bowl, beat coconut oil with sweetener until well combined.
+Beat in eggs and vanilla extract.

 - Fill each muffin cup about 2/3 full with batter and bake 18 to 22 minutes, until just firm to the touch and a tester inserted in the center comes out clean.

 - Remove and let cool 10 minutes in pan, then transfer to a wire rack to cool completely.